 - Receipts are generated by the payee, not by the Publisher.
 This prevents the clearing VP from needing to record transaction history, or knowing anything about the private message context accompanying the payment.
 The VP also never sees a user IP address.

 In short, it is much faster, more convenient, more private, and generally much safer to exchange SBC value between SilentVault wallets than to perform "naked spends" between BTC wallets on the blockchain.
-(Though naturally it is also more expensive, privacy being worth something.)
+Usually, it is also less expensive.

 Exchanges in and out of SBC from/to BTC are performed via the "Exchanges" tab in the SilentVault wallet, by buying or selling SBC vouchers, respectively.
 These sales and repurchases are carried out with the exchange itself — meaning SilentVault is an agent for the Issuer of SBC.
 SBC vouchers can also be traded to other users, in exchange for vouchers representing other asset types (e.g. USD or EUR, silver or gold, etc.) Users can specify the asset types they will accept, and offer discounts or demand premiums.
 The SVX (SilentVault Exchange) acts as a third-party escrow agent, allowing all trades to be fully anonymous and secure.
 You cannot know with whom you are trading, and no KYC of any kind is performable by SilentVault.
 You are your wallet keys, period.